TLDR: No time to read? Listen to this blog instead!

 Yes, it’s unsanitary.

-One of the most important things to do on moving day (preferably 1-2 days ahead) is your laundry.
+One of the most important things to do on moving day is your laundry.
+(And, try to do it 1-2 days ahead.)

 Doesn’t that sound nicer than dealing with dirty laundry when you just want to relax?